Thai skin-whitening ad sparks outrage on social media

 The video was removed from YouTube later on Friday.

-Wattanapak Jinsirivanich, managing director of Yulihan Group (Thailand), the company that produces Seoul Secret beauty products, apologized and said the advert was not meant to stir controversy.
+Wattanapak Jinsirivanich, managing director of Yulihan Group (Thailand), the company that produces Seoul Secret beauty products, apologised and said the advert was not meant to stir controversy.

 “We did not intend to create this issue,” he said.
-“We would like to apologize and we will fix it.”
+“We would like to apologise and we will fix it.”